-American Studies for the Future Lecture Series presented by the American & New England Studies Program at Boston University.
+American Studies for the Future Lecture Series is presented by the American & New England Studies Program at Boston University.

 American Studies Graduate Student Conference